A long time ago in a galaxy far away….

 Throughout autumn and winter, stratus and nimbostratus clouds often stretch from horizon to horizon.
 When skies clear, temperatures can plunge as low as -40º Celsius (which equals -40º Fahrenheit) for days at time.
 In mid-winter, darkness lasts for about 13 hours, quite long enough for even a well-insulated astronomer to suffer frostbite.

 Despite many less-than-optimal observing nights, Paul and I were able to leave earth, in our imaginations at least, and plunge deep into space, well beyond the solar system and the Milky Way.
 As denizens of the night, we observed the nighttime world as “day people” never see it.
-We watched constellations rise and set like celestial clockworks; like Galileo, we watched the silent procession of Jupiter’s moons as the planet hid them one by one and then revealed them (one by one) and in 1997 we were rewarded by the appearance of the comet Hale-Bopp.
+We watched constellations rise and set like celestial clockworks; like Galileo, we watched the silent procession of Jupiter’s moons as the planet hid them one by one and then revealed them (one by one) and in the winter of 1997 we were rewarded by the appearance of spectacular comet Hale-Bopp,

 I discover “Stars on Stamps”